seqan/learning-resources/doc/nanocourse/bitvectors.md

 ## A compact representation of bitvectors

 As noted above we need to represent bits using larger entities available in the C++ language.
-It usually pays off if you choose an integer with the size of a machine word `w`, which is 64 on modern architectures, because most compilers offer a special set of functions for integers of this size.
+It usually pays off if you choose an integer with the size of a machine word \f$w\f$, which is 64 on modern architectures, because most compilers offer a special set of functions for integers of this size.
 Therefore, we will use the C++ type `uint64_t` for our representation.
 In the previous sections we talked about *arrays* of bits, as in a consecutive storage of bits.
 In C++ we will the use type `std::vector` for storing values.